The bacteria in our gut determine how well we metabolize food.

 I notice that if I go off of my schedule, or eat crappy food.
 You’ll quickly notice how certain foods hijack your cravings.

 You can maintain a consistent fasting schedule for 5 days, and on a cheat day consume some pizza or ice cream.
 The next day you’ll realize that you’ll start craving sweets or food hours earlier during the next day’s fast.
-You’ll notice that your bloated, gassy.
+You’ll notice that you are bloated, and gassy.
 That your skin is puffy.
 And, that your weight shot up 3+ lbs in just one day.

 I drop weight in a healthy way (& keep it off)